abigail-ryan/famous-places/README.md

 #### Visitor Goals

-Visitors to Famous Places will be able to take part in a general knowledge quiz and see in real time if they got the correct answers.
+Visitors to Famous Places will be able to take part in a general knowledge and fun facts quiz and see in real time if they got the correct answers.
 They will also be able to view their final score and have a chance to take the quiz again.

 #### New User